CtrlK

 Distinctiveness Conflict Risk

-'Google Calendar' is a specific product name which helps distinguish it from generic calendar or scheduling skills, but 'manage calendars and events' is broad enough that it could overlap with other calendar-related or scheduling skills.
+'Google Calendar' is a specific product name which helps distinguish it from generic calendar or scheduling skills, but 'manage calendars and events' is broad enough that it could overlap with other calendar-related skills.

 2 / 3